mijatovicg/TEMI/README.txt

 1. creating embeddings at target and joint events: function_embedding_vectors.m
 2. estimation of transfer entropy rate: function_TE_rate.m
-4. assessment of measure' statistical significance based on surrogate data analysis: spiSeMe_surrogate_jodi.m (this function is part of the SpiSeMe package see REF0)
+4. assessment of measure' statistical significance based on surrogate data analysis: spiSeMe_surrogate_jodi.m (this function is part of the SpiSeMe package, see REF0)

 and